Yinan County: Main tourist attractions

 Hongshizhai Xiangshan Lake Tourist Area.
 The Xiangshan Lake area of the tourist area is close to the Yimeng Ecological Avenue and surrounded by hills to the south, north and west.
 Its waterfront cliffs are topped with upright rocks, providing characteristic stone for the building.

 Menglianggu National Forest Park.
 It is a natural scenic area integrating natural landscape, Yimeng red culture and ancient historical culture.
 The main peak of Yinan Scenic Area is 536 meters above sea level, which is named after Mengliang, who was a troop commander in Song Dynasty.

-Zhu Geliang Cultural Tourism Zone.
+Zhuge Liang Cultural Tourism Zone.
 The entire upper half of Wolong Mountain is covered with strange stones, and the lower half of the mountain is dominated by the life of Zhuge Liang, with the construction of Zhuge Liang Bronze Statue Square, Ten Mile Han Street, Qianlong Imperial Monument Pavilion, Zhuge Zongshi and other attractions.
 The landmark of the tourist area is the volume and weight of the world's largest bronze statue of Zhuge Liang.

 Zhuquan Village Tourist Resort.
 The tourist area is culturally characterized by Yimeng original ecological villages and Yimeng mountain folklore, with remarkable Yimeng characteristics, bamboo landscape and farming style.
 It is a comprehensive tourist destination of northern Yimeng mountainous countryside with significant Yimeng characteristics, bamboo landscape and farming style, integrating vacation, leisure and sightseeing functions.

 Yimeng Film & TV Base.
 It is located in Changshan Village, Mamuchi Township.
-The base consists of four parts: “The Yimeng Hung Sao Pavilion”, “Ancient Mountain Village”, “Ancient County Town” and “Mountain Dream Resort”.
+The base consists of four parts: "The Yimeng Hung Sao Pavilion", "Ancient Mountain Village", "Ancient County Town" and "Mountain Dream Resort".